 7. Garbanzo Beans

 All beans are healthy beans.
 They’re rich in protein, fiber, copper, folate, iron, magnesium, potassium, and zinc.
 But garbanzos stand out because they’re so versatile.
-Look for no-salt-added varieties in cartons.
+Look for no-salt-added varieties, like Whole Foods 365, in cartons.
 Add a handful to your tossed salad, or stir them into your vegetable stews, curries, and soups.

 Watermelon is a heavyweight in the nutrient department.
 A standard serving (about 2 cups) has one-third of a day’s vitamins A and C, a nice shot of potassium, and a healthy dose of lycopene for only 90 fat-free, salt-free calories.
 And when they’re in season, watermelons are often locally grown, which means they may have a smaller carbon footprint than some other fruits.

 Steam a sliced squash or buy peeled, diced butternut squash that’s ready to go into the oven, a stir-fry, or a soup.
 It’s an easy and satisfying way to get lots of vitamins A and C and fiber.